 JIRA is a very comprehensive tool, which is why some of the largest organizations in the world, including Twitter, Skype, and NASA, have used it at some point in time.
 For the exact same reason, JIRA can feel confusing and overwhelming, not to mention that it costs thousands of dollars per year for very large teams.

-That said, JIRA’s on-premise version for small teams is a great deal, and we wholeheartedly recommend anyone who’s looking for a capable issue tracking system to give it a try.
+That said, JIRA’s on-premise version for small teams is a great deal, and we wholeheartedly recommend it to anyone who’s looking for a capable issue tracking system that can easily bring all stakeholders together.

 Backlog is an all-in-one project and code management tool.
 It combines the organizational benefits of task management with the power of bug tracking and version control.
 Assign, track, and release code right alongside regular project work with built-in Git and SVN repositories.